 “At North Farm” is an elusive meditation on absence, the sort of piece that seems to be trying to decide between mirth and dolor.
 In the background, three singers at a time lay down text in slow, distant, near-triadic progressions, while the others declaim the text in fragmented bursts.
 The singers simply can’t figure out which role they should be playing, as the poem comes to reveal:

-That the dish of milk is set out at night, That we think of him sometimes, Sometimes and always, with mixed feelings?
+Is it enough That the dish of milk is set out at night, That we think of him sometimes, Sometimes and always, with mixed feelings?

 That last section is set in rhythmic unison, a witty-sad contrast to the ambivalence of the text.
 The performance was musically solid and dramatically ideal; John Oliver was the conductor.